 - THELONIOUS: 6-year-old male

 Please address any questions or suggestions to Dr. Wolfgang Kainz at 301-661-7595 or email@example.com.

-Disclaimer: The Food and Drug Administration (FDA) and the IT’IS Foundation assume no responsibility whatsoever for use by other parties of the Virtual Family and make no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
+Disclaimer: The Food and Drug Administration (FDA) and the IT’IS Foundation assume no responsibility whatsoever for use of the Virtual Family by other parties and make no guarantees, expressed or implied, about the quality, reliability, or any other characteristic of the models.
 Further, use of the Virtual Family in no way implies endorsement by the FDA or confers any advantage in regulatory decisions.
-Version 2.0 of the Virtual Family is available on the basis of a license agreement for protection of privacy free of charge from the IT'IS Foundation.
-Any use of the Virtual Family shall bear the adequate reference.
-In addition, any derivative work shall bear notice that it is derived from the Virtual Family, and any modified versions shall bear the notice that they have been modified.
-The Version 2.0 of the Virtual Family and any derivative work or modified version thereof shall not be distributed to any third party whatsoever.
+Version 2.0 of the Virtual Family is available free of charge from the IT'IS Foundation subject to a license agreement for protection of privacy.
+Any use of the Virtual Family is to be cited as stipulated in the license agreement.
+In addition, any derivative work shall bear a notice that it is sourced from the Virtual Family, and any modified versions shall additionally bear the notice that they have been modified.
+Version 2.0 of the Virtual Family and any derivative work or modified version thereof shall not be distributed to any third party whatsoever.